No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

 - **Actor:** Scammer/Spammer, Cybercriminal
 - **Purpose:** To manipulate the user into handing over their private keys, signing a malicious transaction, or signing a malicious program (logic signature) to steal funds and assets from their account
 - **Target:** Funds and assets in the user's account that can be sold for fiat money (e.g. USD, Euro)
 - **Action:** Actor creates a fake website that looks like the website of the desktop app with a URL that looks official.
-Then they post about the website on social media, possibly with a compromised account of a trustworthy person (e.g. a maintainer of the desktop wallet project), to promote this fake website in a way that is enticing to users (e.g. "sign up for airdrop").
+Then they post about the website on social media, possibly with a compromised account of a typically trustworthy person (e.g. a maintainer of the desktop wallet project), to promote this fake website in a way that is enticing to users (e.g. "sign up for airdrop").
 - **Result of the action:** The private keys put into the fake desktop wallet are compromised, and then funds and assets within accounts are stolen
 - **Occurrence likelihood**: High
 - **Impact:** Low to high, depending on what funds and assets were in the accounts, for what purposes the user uses their accounts, how quickly users are warned, and how quickly the fake website is taken down
 - **Threat type:** Spoofing
 - **Potential mitigations:**
   1. Explicitly state on official websites and social media accounts that no one associated with project will ask for private key, send an unsolicited DM, create an airdrop, etc.
-  2. Sign each released binary, similar to the [go-algorand releases](https://github.com/algorand/go-algorand/releases).
-Also encourage the user to verify the signature of a downloaded binary by providing directions for how user can verify the signature
+  2. Sign each released binary, similar to how [go-algorand releases](https://github.com/algorand/go-algorand/releases) are done.
+Also encourage the user to verify the signature of a downloaded binary by providing directions for how user can verify the signature.

 [Back to top ↑](#table-of-contents)